-A selection of Next Generation Sunshine State Standards benchmarks for fourth- and fifth-grade social studies and art are presented below.
+A selection of Next Generation Sunshine State Standards benchmarks for fourth- and fifth-grade social studies, art, and science are presented below.
 The content of this booklet can be aligned with benchmarks in other subjects, and activities can be adapted easily for younger and older youths.